ehsan-mozaffari/wordpress-all/README.md

 # wordpress-all

-This is an All In One Wordpress website with LEMP stack and docker compose.
+This is an All In One single standalone Wordpress docker compose.